mantisbt-plugins/mailtemplate/readme.md

 ## Installation

-Please make a backup of the following files from your mantis installation: config/config_inc.php	( entries need to be added ) core/email_api.php	( here i made changes to core, marked with "## CN" ) In case you are running 2.25 or 2.26, copy the correspong email_api.php into the core directory of your Mantisbt installation.<br>
+Please make a backup of the following files from your mantis installation:<br>
+config/config_inc.php	( entries need to be added )<br>
+core/email_api.php	( here i made changes to core, marked with "## CN" )<br>
+In case you are running 2.25 or 2.26, copy the correspong email_api.php into the core directory of your Mantisbt installation.<br>
 Ensure you rename it again to "email_api.php"<br>
+In addition, copy template_api.php from the core directory of the distribution into the core directory of your mantis installation.<br>

 In case you are running a different version from 2.25 or 2.26:<br>
 Copy  template_api.php from the core directory of the distribution to the core directory of your mantis installation.<br>